 Think of the mechanisms behind successful games: they are engaging, social, give us new experiences, etc. – very similar to the experiences our phones give us.
 There are endless mLearning games out there that teach you about things like math and English, and then there are the ones that teach you about important stuff, like football (Play Gridiron Guru for some fall football fun!).
 Studies show that when we are engaged in a game we are more likely to not only learn from it, but remember and apply it to our lives.
 The effectiveness of mobile learning games, when designed properly, is incredible.

-3. mobile Learning games are social
+3. Mobile learning games are social

 The simplicity of mobile learning games make them universally enjoyable and relevant to all age groups, leaving almost no one out of the loop.
-Prices of smart phones have dropped tremendously over the past few years, making them accessible to a wider population of users.
+Prices of smartphones have dropped tremendously over the past few years, making them accessible to a wider population of users.
 We use our cell phones to be social.
 We make phone calls, send and receive text messages or pictures, and even send and receive e-mails, but when people think of technology games they think of them as isolating.
-That’s where we beg to differ. mobile learning games can be extremely social experiences, allowing for communication and competition through leader boards, multiple players, and instant message features.
-The Knowledge Guru keeps things social by having multiple leaderboards that allow players to see how their fellow competitors are fairing.
+That’s where we beg to differ. mobile learning games can be extremely social experiences, allowing for communication and competition through leaderboards, multiple players, and instant message features.
+The Knowledge Guru keeps things social by having multiple leaderboards that allow players to see how their fellow competitors are faring.
 Clever design that incorporates the social aspect of games is important for an effective experience that keeps players coming back for more.